AKS-Labs/Tulsi/BUILDING.md

-# Building Tulsi Photos from Source
+# Building Tulsi Gallery from Source

-This document provides instructions for building Tulsi Photos from source code.
+This document provides instructions for building Tulsi Gallery from source code.

 ## Prerequisites